Osceola County Stadium

 Photos taken in 2011

-Osceola County Stadium is now one of the oldest spring training parks, but probably one of the most intimate as well.
-This was very apparent after attending a game here the night after seeing a game at Steinbrenner Field in Tampa.
-With a capacity just over 5000, every seat is quite close to the action, especially the field level box seats.
-Located in Heritage Park, there is an arena nearby as well as other practice fields.
-Unfortunately, for most fans this means navigating a busy strip of road to get to it.
-Once there, though, the ballpark definitely has a laid back feel that lends itself well to a spring training environment.
-Built in the 1980's and renovated in 2003, Osceola County Stadium doesn't have all the amenities of newer parks, but that shouldn't matter to most fans who are here to see baseball anyhow.
-Seating consists of all fold down chairs – there are no bleachers or berms to be found.
-A roof covers most of the upper level seating, something I'm sure is appreciated on warm March days (though I went to a rather frigid night game here).
-The concourse is located behind the seating bowl, out of sight from the field and uncovered.
-While it feels a bit narrow, it never felt that crowded so apparently it big enough to hold the crowds which the Astros typically attract.
-There are several concessions stands offering an impressive array of food choices : gourmet dogs (Texas, Fenway, Dodger, Chicago, and Cincinnati), fresh Mexican, boiled peanuts, chicken pitas, and the ever popular “chicken on a stick”.
-Overall concession prices are quite reasonable compare to some other spring training parks.
-In terms of getting close to the players, this is one of the best spring ballparks.
-Large “autograph” alleys are located down each line which allow fans to catch players when they come out of the clubhouse as well as overlook the bullpens.
-The team does do some minor league sound effects, but overall the experience remains pretty pure.
-Ushers are present, but generally very unobtrusive.
-While some will complain that Osceola County Stadium is a boring and generic ballpark, I found it to be a refreshing change from all the newer spring ballparks.
-Yes, it could use some additional amenities like a walkaround concourse and a grassy berm in the outfield, but overall there is nothing wrong with this place.
-It feels like a spring training park should feel, and that's all that really matters to this reviewer.
-Unfortunately, the Astros saw everyone else getting new spring ballparks so fell in line.
-In 2017, they will be moving to a new ballpark in West Palm Beach.
-Fortunately, Osceola County Stadium will continue to host professional baseball as the Brevard County Manatees will move here for the '17 season.
+Osceola County Stadium was one of the older spring training parks when I first visited in 2011, but also one of the most intimate.
+This was especially apparent after attending a game here the night after visiting Steinbrenner Field in Tampa.
+With a capacity just over 5,000, every seat was quite close to the action, particularly the field-level box seats.
+Located in Heritage Park, the ballpark sat near an arena and other practice fields.
+Unfortunately, for most fans, getting there required navigating a busy stretch of road.
+Once inside, though, the stadium had a laid-back atmosphere that suited the spring training experience well.
+Built in the 1980s and renovated in 2003, Osceola County Stadium lacked some of the amenities of newer parks, but that didn’t matter much to fans who simply wanted to watch baseball.
+Seating consisted entirely of fold-down chairs—there were no bleachers or berms.
+A roof covered most of the upper-level seating, which was surely appreciated during warm March days (though my experience was during a rather frigid night game).
+The concourse, located behind the seating bowl and out of view from the field, was uncovered and somewhat narrow.
+Despite that, it never felt overly crowded, proving sufficient for the typical Astros spring training crowd.
+Several concession stands offered an impressive variety of food—gourmet hot dogs (Texas, Fenway, Dodger, Chicago, and Cincinnati styles), fresh Mexican dishes, boiled peanuts, chicken pitas, and the ever-popular “chicken on a stick.”
+Prices were fairly reasonable compared to other spring training venues.
+For fans hoping to get close to the players, this was one of the best spring training ballparks.
+Large “autograph alleys” down each foul line allowed fans to catch players leaving the clubhouse and overlook the bullpens.
+The team played minor league-style sound effects, but overall, the experience remained fairly pure.
+Ushers were present but generally unobtrusive.
+While some viewed Osceola County Stadium as bland or generic, I found it to be a refreshing alternative to the increasingly modernized spring training venues.
+Sure, it could have benefited from amenities like a walkaround concourse or a grassy berm in the outfield, but overall, it delivered the kind of atmosphere a spring training park should.
+Unfortunately, the Astros moved their spring training home to West Palm Beach in 2017, following the trend of teams seeking newer facilities.
+From 2017 to 2019, the stadium remained active as the temporary home of a Florida State League team.
+However, professional baseball at the ballpark came to an end after that.
+Today, Osceola County Stadium has been converted into a soccer-only venue, marking the end of its run as a baseball destination.

 Site Map